MG Software.

 Cons

-• -Higher resource requirements due to AI features
+• -Higher resource requirements due to continuously running AI models in the background

 3. JetBrains WebStorm